flbdx/maskuni/README.md

 ## Overview

-Maskgen is a standalone word generator based on templates (masks) describing which characters are allowed at each positions of a word.
+Maskuni is a standalone word generator based on templates (masks) describing which characters are allowed at each positions of a word.

-Maskgen has two mode main modes of generation:
+Maskuni has two mode main modes of generation:
 - **mask mode**: the words are generated from a single mask or a list of mask read from a file
 - **bruteforce mode**: the words are generated from a target word length and a set of allowed charsets with constrained number of occurrences.

-In addition, Maskgen has two internal generators:
+In addition, Maskuni has two internal generators:
 - a generator for 8-bits charsets (like Hashcat's mask generator)
 - a generator for unicode charsets 🏆🤘 (internally working on 32-bits characters)

 ### Mask mode
-In its mask mode, Maskgen is largely compatible with the syntax of [Hashcat](https://hashcat.net/hashcat/) and [Maskprocessor](https://github.com/hashcat/maskprocessor).
+In its mask mode, Maskuni is largely compatible with the syntax of [Hashcat](https://hashcat.net/hashcat/) and [Maskprocessor](https://github.com/hashcat/maskprocessor).

 ### Bruteforce mode
 This mode actually generates masks from a set of constraints: